-The National Osteoporosis Society explain what osteopenia and osteoporosis mean and how diet, lifestyle and genetic factors can affect bone density.
+The Royal Osteoporosis Society explain what osteopenia and osteoporosis mean and how diet, lifestyle and genetic factors can affect bone density.

 What is osteoporosis?

 Osteoporosis is a condition in which bones lose their strength and are more likely to break (‘fracture’), usually following a minor bump or fall.
 Fractures that occur because of reduced bone strength are described as ‘fragility fractures’ and many of these will be caused by osteoporosis.
 One in two women and one in five men over the age of 50 experience fractures, mostly as a result of low bone strength.
 Fragility fractures can happen in various parts of the body, but the wrists, hips and spine are the most commonly affected sites.

 After the age of about 35 years, the difference between the amount of bone that is removed and the amount of bone that is laid down starts to get slightly out of balance as part of the ageing process.
 As a result, the total amount of bone tissue starts to decrease.
 This is often described as ‘bone loss’ or ‘bone thinning’.
 It doesn’t mean your bones look any different from the outside.
 However, inside, the cortical ‘shell’ thins and the struts that make up the inner structure become thinner and sometimes break down.
 This results in the holes in the honeycomb structure becoming larger – hence the description ‘osteoporosis’, literally meaning ‘porous bone’.

 This change in the quality of your bones is much more likely and more significant as you move into later life, which explains why bones become more fragile and fractures become more common in old age.

 There are many factors that can increase your risk of osteoporosis and broken bones, including: